 3.2.3 Set the Amplitude of Channel A

-Press key [Ampl] and select amplitude of channel A. The current amplitude value is displayed.
-Input a new amplitude data here by numeric keypad or rotary dial.
+Press key [AMPL] and select amplitude of channel A. Input a new amplitude data here by numeric keypad or rotary dial.
 The function generator outputs the amplitude signal at the CHA Output.

 3.2.4 Amplitude Format